weirichd/bloom/README.md

 </table>

 In order to force good memory alignment, I later switched to a `uint64_t` array instead of a `char` array, but used the same basic idea.

+### Number of bits

+I decided to use 32 bit addresses for the bit field.
+This allows up to ~4 billion bits in the field.
+A Bloom filter of this size could contain approx 270 million entries with a 0.1% false positive rate.